-- Up to 80% rebate for eligible illnesses & accidents
+- Up to 90% rebate for eligible illnesses & accidents

 - Generous benefit limits and inclusions

 - Fast and easy GapOnly® claiming

 - Free engraved ID tag for life

-- Get access to online vet care anytime, anywhere with a complimentary VetChat consult membership[^]
+- Get 24/7 access to experienced vets online via Live Vet Support at no additional cost^

-Get 2 months free!# Go to bowwowinsurance.com.au or call 1800 668 502 (promo code BRS44)
+Get 2 months free!#

+Go to bowwowinsurance.com.au or call 1800 668 502 (promo code BRS44)

 #This offer provides you with 2 months free in your first policy year.
 For fortnightly or monthly instalment payers, you will not be charged an instalment for the first two months of your first policy period and your instalments will commence to be charged from the third month of your policy period.
 For annual payments, the two months free will be deducted from your first policy year premium at the time of purchase.
 This offer applies to new Bow Wow Meow Pet Insurance policies only, purchased between 1 December 2023 at 12.01am AEST and 31 December 2025 at 11.59pm AEST.
 Offer will cease if you change your level of cover.
 Offer cannot be used in conjunction with any other offer with the exception of the multi-pet discount.
 Terms, conditions and eligibility criteria apply (Refer to the PDS).
-Bow Wow Meow Pet Insurance policies entered into for the first time prior to 14 June 2023 and subsequent renewals of those policies are issued by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473, AFSL 421436, arranged and administered by PetSure's Authorised Representative (AR) Bow Wow Meow Pty Ltd ABN 76 124 601 127, AR 318913 (BWM).
-Bow Wow Meow Pte Insurance policies entered into for the first time on or after 14 June 2023 and subsequent renewals of those policies are issued by PetSure and promoted and distributed by PetSure's Authorised Representative (AR) Bow Wow Meow Pty Ltd ABN 76 124 601 127, AR 318913 (BWM).
-Bow Wow Meow Pte Insurance policies entered into for the first time on or after 14 June 2023 and subsequent renewals of those policies are issued by PetSure and promoted and distributed by PetSure's AR, BWM.
+Bow Wow Meow Pet Insurance policies entered into for the first time prior to 14 June 2023 and subsequent renewals of those policies are issued by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473, AFSL 241436, arranged and administered by PetSure (Australia) Pty Ltd ABN 95 075 949 923, AFSL 420183 (PetSure) and promoted and distributed by PetSure's Authorised Representative (AR) Bow Wow Meow Pty Ltd ABN 76 124 601 127, AR 318913 (BWM).
+Bow Wow Meow Pet Insurance policies entered into for the first time on or after 14 June 2023 and subsequent renewals of those policies are issued by PetSure and promoted and distributed by PetSure's AR, BWM.
 Any advice provided is general only and does not take into account your individual objectives, financial situation or needs.
 Please consider the Product Disclosure Statement (PDS) to ensure this product meets your needs before purchasing, or choosing to continue with the product.
 PDS and Target Market Determination available at bowwowinsurance.com.au.